Proctoring has been canceled for the remainder of the term due to COVID - 19

 Please see the A2 Virtual Calendar for specific locations.

-Tests will not be started after 6:15 pm and must be competed by 7:00 pm when the center closes.
+Tests will not be started after 6:15 pm and must be completed by 7:00 pm when the center closes.

 General Testing Information